sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-capture-declare/spa-technical-events-capture-declare.md

 primary_tag: software-product>sap-process-automation
 ---

-# Capture and Declare an Application to trigger Technical Events
+# Capture and Declare an Application to Trigger Technical Events
 <!-- description --> Capture and declare an order detail application to retrieve details on an excel spreadsheet

 ## Prerequisites